Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 export DEBUG=azure*,rhea*
 ```

-- If you are **not interested in viewing the message transformation** (which consumes lot of console/disk space) then you can set the `DEBUG` environment variable as follows:
+- If you are **not interested in viewing the event transformation** (which consumes lot of console/disk space) then you can set the `DEBUG` environment variable as follows:

 ```bash
 export DEBUG=azure*,rhea*,-rhea:raw,-rhea:message,-azure:amqp-common:datatransformer